Insecurity Through Obscurity: Veiled Vulnerabilities in Closed-Source Contracts

 Secondly, detecting asset management vulnerabilities requires a fine-grained analysis of a smart contract's logic, and simple pattern matching, as done by existing tools, does not suffice.
 E.g., JACKAL~\cite{gritti2023confusum} flags \texttt{CALL} instructions with a fixed function selector as safe, overlooking vulnerabilities where function parameters can be manipulated.
 Mythril~\cite{mythril} only flags vulnerable \texttt{CALL} instructions when calldata can be completely controlled by the adversary, missing attacks that only require partially adversarial calldata.

-The third challenge is the \textit{complexity} of our real-world targets, which involve trading, flash loans, DEX swaps, and other interactions.
-This results in path explosion and expensive constraint solving, making symbolic and concolic execution inefficient without scalable methods for input generation.
+The third challenge is the \textit{complexity} of our real-world targets, which involve trading, flash loans, DEX swaps, and other interactions with DeFi protocols.
+This can result in path explosion and expensive constraint solving, making symbolic execution inefficient without scalable methods for input generation.

-\parhead{Our Methods} {In this paper, we present the design and implementation of \name\footnote{The name \name stands for \textbf{S}en, \textbf{K}aihua, \textbf{A}viv '\textbf{n} \textbf{F}an.}, a tool for detecting asset management vulnerabilities in closed-source and obfuscated smart contracts. \name addresses the above challenges with the following three key ideas.}
+\parhead{Our Methods} {In this paper, we present the design and implementation of \name \footnote{The name \name stands for \textbf{S}en, \textbf{K}aihua, \textbf{A}viv '\textbf{n} \textbf{F}an.} , a tool for detecting asset management vulnerabilities in closed-source and obfuscated smart contracts. \name addresses the above challenges with the following three key ideas.}

 First, we de-obfuscate control flows by rebuilding jump tables.
 We observe that, unlike x86-64 or ARM64, where jumps can target any address, valid jump destinations in EVM (Ethereum Virtual Machine) must be marked with \texttt{JUMPDEST}~\cite{wood2014ethereum}.
 This enables us to reconstruct the control flow and instrument the bytecode with a \switchtable to improve the coverage of subsequent analyses.